njh/ruby-matrixorbital-glk/README.md

 License
 -------

-The matrix-orbital-glk gem is licensed under the terms of the MIT license.
+The matrix-orbital-glk ruby gem is licensed under the terms of the MIT license.
 See the file LICENSE for details.